 What can affect the integrity of WHOIS information?

-- Local policy: Depending on what type of domain is registered, different information may be shown to the public when they do a WHOIS search on a domain.
+- Local policy: Depending on what type of Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. is registered, different information may be shown to the public when they do a WHOIS search on a domain.
 For example, some WHOIS results for domains from overseas provide very little more than a name and an email address.
 Other times you’ll be shown the name, address, email address, telephone and fax numbers for the domain’s registrant (the domain owner), the technical contact they want the world to see, and its administrative and billing points of contact.
 But there is no standard set of details that you can always count on seeing when you make a WHOIS request.

 - Registrant truthfulness: Unfortunately, WHOIS information you read may not be true.
 When you register a domain name you must accept the terms and conditions which state that the information you provide in the domain’s WHOIS details are accurate and up to date.
 ICANN even requires that “at least annually, a registrar must present to the registrant the current Whois information, and remind the registrant that provision of false Whois information can be grounds for cancellation of their domain name registration.
 Registrants must review their Whois data, and make any corrections.”
 Unfortunately there is not really any service in place which checks on the accuracy of WHOIS data out there.
 You may come across WHOIS records from those who list their name as Mickey Mouse (when it isn’t) or list their address as the White House (when it isn’t).
 As Wikipedia notes, “The Federal Trade Commission has testified about how inaccurate WHOIS records thwart their investigations.”